rafkt/raspberry-pi-playbook/nvim-cheats.md

 # This cheatsheet ommits the most basic shortcuts

-CTL-H / CTL-L : switch back/forth to NeoTree or open windows
+CTL-H / CTL-L : switch back/forth to NeoTree or open windows H / L : switch back/forth to NeoTree or open tab within the window

 ## WORD JUMPS